alexwitherspoon/Remote-Manager-Toolkit/onboarding/README.md

 **I strongly suggest the employee keep a static copy in this onboarding folder.
 It will help promote healthy conversations and be available to remind us what the expectations are.**

-## Documenting Changes in Role or Responsibilities
+## Documenting Changes in Onboarding Plans

 If an Onboarding Plan has a very minor change, perhaps the right thing to do is create a Pull Request documenting that change to the existing onboarding plan file, and discuss the change and confirm with the manager and employee.